curityio/istio-demo-installation/README.md

 # Curity Identity Server in an Istio Cluster

+An example setup where the Curity Identity Server runs in an Istio sidecar.\
+This provides a deployment option where you do not need to configure SSL certificates.\
+The platform then ensures that mutual TLS is used, for OAuth requests inside the cluster.

 ## Prerequisites

 - Install [Kubernetes in Docker (KIND)](https://kind.sigs.k8s.io/docs/user/quick-start/) for a development setup